PagerDuty/terraform-provider-pagerduty/website/docs/r/service_dependency.html.markdown

   * `id` - The ID of the service dependency.

+***NOTE: Due to the API supporting this resource, it does not support updating.
+To make changes to a `service_dependency` you'll need to destroy and then create a new one.***

 ## Import

 Service dependencies can be imported using the related supporting service id, supporting service type (`business_service` or `service`) and the dependency id separated by a dot, e.g.